Get involved and support TACC

 We always need more people to help prepare responses to Council planning applications, send emails, produce our on line newsletter and research local cycling issues or simply turn up to one of our events.
 Come along to a monthly meeting and meet us.

-We have a regular meeting on the fourth Wednesday of the month 7.30pm.
-It takes place in the upstairs room at the Crown and Sceptre pub, Station Road (opposite Ralph Colman bike shop).
+We have a regular meeting on the fourth Wednesday of the month.
+Location and time are announced in the events calendar.
 The meeting usually involves discussion of current campaigns or other topical local cycling issues.
 All supporters and others interested in cycling issues including local councillors are welcome to attend our meetings.

 By getting more people out of their cars and onto bikes the result is less congestion, less pollution and noise, and increased business for local retailers.